isc-projects/kea/doc/sphinx/arm/hooks-ddns-tuning.rst

 .. note::

    The expression value above uses a slash, '\', to show line continuation.
 This is for clarity only and is not valid JSON supported by Kea parsing.
-The actually value has to be expressed in a single line.
+The actual value has to be expressed in a single line.

 .. note::